-(2) The galaxy rotation curve does not decline, because the baryonic enclosed mass (constituted mostly by the gas present throughout the galaxy) keeps on increasing with distance from the centre of the galactic nucleus to the galactic edge and beyond.
+(2) The galaxy rotation curve does not decline, because the baryonic enclosed mass keeps on increasing with distance from the centre of the galactic nucleus to the galactic edge and beyond.
 Since the enclosed mass is increasing with distance, the gravitational acceleration decreases gradually throughout the galaxy and not rapidly as in case of the solar system.
 Therefore, with respect to the increasing enclosed mass, the rotation curve either remains steady or in some cases it keeps rising (depending upon the rate at which the enclosed mass is increasing with distance).
 The attribute of enclosed mass increasing with distance enhances the galaxy's rotation curve, such attribute is not exhibited by a planetary system, and therefore, the orbital velocities of planets decline with increasing distance from the centre.

-(3) Similarly, a galaxy cluster contains huge amount of hot X-ray emitting gas/plasma that forms the ICM.
+(3) Similarly, a galaxy cluster contains huge amount of hot X-ray emitting gas or the plasma that forms the ICM.
 The orbital and the escape velocities of the galaxies within a rich cluster without the ICM would be according to the mass of the galaxies and in this case the said velocities would be governed by the mass of the central massive galaxy present within the cluster, however, since ICM is present within the cluster, therefore, it is the ICM that forms the enclosed mass and governs the orbital and the escape velocities of the galaxies within the cluster.
-The orbital and the escape velocities of galaxies depend upon the enclosed mass (nonluminous baryonic ICM visible in X-rays) and not just upon the mass of the galaxies.
-(4) Observing a rich galaxy cluster in visible wavelength makes us believe that the galaxies are only held by the mutual gravitation between them, and as a result, the orbital and escape velocities of galaxies within the cluster are expected to be with respect to the mass that is optically visible.
-Since the baryonic ICM remained invisible before the introduction of space-based X-ray astronomy, therefore, the presence and the role of ICM as enclosed mass remained unknown.
+The orbital and the escape velocities of galaxies depend upon the enclosed mass (non-luminous baryonic ICM visible in X-rays) and not just upon the mass of the galaxies.